dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 OPAQUE supports binding the authentication to an underlying secure transport.
 Support for channel binding is optional, therefore the usage of channel binding is negotiable.

-The negotiation of channel binding is performed as defined in {{SCRAM, Section 6}} with the following differences:
+The negotiation of channel binding is performed as defined in {{RFC5802, Section 6}} with the following differences:

 - The non-PLUS and PLUS variants of the mechanism are instead named OPAQUE-&lt;variant&gt; and OPAQUE-&lt;variant&gt;-PLUS respectively.